-Fleet characteristics for the 11 demand response are presented below in Table X. Key characteristics include:
+Fleet characteristics for the 11 demand response are presented below in Table 12.
+Key characteristics include:

-• Seven of the 11 have been in operation for only one year; however, the other four are past their scheduled date of replacement.

-- Of the four vehicles scheduled for replacement, three were scheduled in 2010 and the other in 2013. - There is no determined replacement date for the four vehicles scheduled for replacement. - Much like fixed route vehicles, there appears to be a shortage of available capital for replacement of demand response vehicles.
+- Seven of the 11 have been in operation for only one year; however, the other four are past their scheduled date of replacement. - Of the four vehicles scheduled for replacement, three were scheduled in 2010 and the other in 2013. - There is no determined replacement date for the four vehicles scheduled for replacement. - Much like fixed route vehicles, there appears to be a shortage of available capital for replacement of demand response vehicles.

-1 able 12: Demand Response Fleet Characte eristics
+Table 12: Demand Response Fleet Characteristics